 What this means is that an increasing number of fertility clinics across the country have switched from offering fresh cycles where your embryos are retrieved and subsequently transferred during the same cycle to a fresh/FET (frozen embryo transfer) model where your embryos will be retrieved and grown in the lab then frozen (vitrified, hopefully) and then transferred back the embryo(s) on another cycle in which you will receive no stimulation medications, just like any other FET cycle.

 This trend is bolstered by recent advances in freezing technology/techniques.
 Now the industry standard is vitrification.
 Where the egg/embryo is frozen quickly and, most importantly, the thaw survival rate is in the 95-98% range.
-Compare that with slow freeze techniques of the past which boosted rates between 30-50%.
-Effectively, the embryos can be frozen and thawed again with little to no ill effects.
+Compare that with slow freeze techniques of the past which boasted rates between 30-50% and it’s a game changer.
+Effectively, the embryos can be frozen and thawed again with little chance of something going awry.

-These trends have increased the success rates for all patient populations using their own eggs as much as 10% across the board!
+Most importantly, these new treatments have increased the success rates for all patient populations using their own eggs as much as 10% across the board!
 That is a huge increase!
-Higher success rates mean less cycles will be required on aggregate.
+Higher success rates mean less cycles will be required on aggregate to achieve pregnancy.

-What this means to IVF costs is a reduced average cost per successful cycle, across the board.
-On a cycle by cycle basis there might be some cost increases, as the newer technique will require more work, but on average less cycles will be required.
+What this means to IVF costs is a higher cost to get to the transfer stage, but a reduced average cost per successful cycle, across the board.
+On a cycle by cycle basis there might be some cost increases, as the newer techniques require more work, but, on average, less cycles will be required.
 Resulting in lower total average costs.
 This is a good thing!

-If you are looking at IVF clinics right now for treatment I would encourage you to ask about both the clinic’s use of vitrification in the lab, as well as if they offer this type of fresh/FET cycle.
-If they don’t then you might want to think about another clinic.
+If you are looking at IVF clinics right now for treatment I would encourage you to ask about both the clinic’s use of vitrification in the lab, as well as if they offer this type of fresh/FET cycle (often referred to as Freeze-all cycles).
+If they don’t then you might want to think about another clinic – it could save you money.